 Education and learning are not accomplished in a vacuum.
 Learning is often enhanced by its application in real life situations and conditions.
 To this end, teaching is expanded when it consists of strong theoretical bases for perspective, wide understanding of the scholarly work of a discipline for depth within the field, and good grounding in practical application for constructive use of knowledge.
 Learning is a reciprocating process between students, teachers, and advancement of knowledge.
 Teaching may come from students as well as teachers, and each person in the classroom environment should be respected for their own worth as a person, and a rational human.

-Park University - BS, HR/Mgmt; Criminal Justice; Social Psychology
+Undergraduate Degree: Park University - Bachelor of Science, HR/Mgmt; Criminal Justice; Social Psychology